 An ELD can transfer its stored information to dispatch or DOT/MTO officers during an inspection.
 Police can use the information to investigate an accident, as the information is stored in a standardized format that no one can alter.

-ELD mandate Canada, ELDs, and Hours of Service
+ELD mandate Canada, ELDs, and hours of service

 Most commercial drivers in Canada are required to keep a record of duty status (RODS) and comply with the Hours of Service rules.
 The Canada ELD mandate requires non-exempt commercial drivers to use a certified ELD solution.

-The ELD mandate would help enforce Hours of Service rules.
+The ELD mandate would help enforce hours-of-service rules.
 ELDs make compliance easier and level the playing field for all industries that rely on safe and efficient operations.

 Benefits of the ELD mandate in Canada

-The Canada Gazette states that non-compliance with the Hours of Service regulations can cause driver fatigue.
+The Canada Gazette states that non-compliance with the hours-of-service regulations can cause driver fatigue.
 This leads to collisions, injuries, and fatalities.
 Driver fatigue is among the recognized causes of road accidents.
 With large commercial vehicles, the risk of sustaining more severe injuries is higher.

-The ELD mandate in Canada can improve road safety through the enforcement of Hours of Service rules and minimizing driver fatigue.
+The ELD mandate in Canada can improve road safety through the enforcement of hours-of-service rules and minimizing driver fatigue.
 According to Transport Canada, the ELD requirement can lessen the risk of fatigue-connected crashes by around 10%.

-Aside from reduced driver fatigue, here are some other benefits of the ELD Canada mandate:
+Aside from reduced driver fatigue, here are some other benefits of the Canada ELD mandate:

 Enhanced driver safety by automating driver management